Gloriana: Performance history

 performance in any form since its inaugural production in 1953.
-When the production toured in 1954 to Manchester and Birmingham, Joan Sutherland sang the role of Penelope.
+When the production toured in 1953 to Bulawayo and 1954 to Manchester and Birmingham, Joan Sutherland sang the role of Penelope.
 The second staging of Gloriana was undertaken by Sadler's Wells Opera in 1966 with Sylvia Fisher in the title role, directed by Colin Graham.

 In 1973, at The Proms in London, a concert version under conductor Charles Mackerras was performed and recorded, based on Sadlers' Wells Opera's revival of the Colin Graham production, with Ava June and David Hillman as Elizabeth and Essex.

 Another eleven years were to pass before a recording appeared, that of 1984 under Mark Elder by the English National Opera (formerly Sadlers' Wells Opera).
 This was also based on a revival of Colin Graham's production, with Sarah Walker and Anthony Rolfe-Johnson as Elizabeth and Essex, and the production also toured to the United States in New York, New Orleans and Texas.
 Other productions of the opera in Britain have been undertaken by Welsh National Opera in 1992 and by Opera North in 1994.
 At Opera North the production was directed by Phyllida Lloyd with Josephine Barstow and Tom Randle as Elizabeth and Essex, conducted by Paul Daniel, the production was extensively toured, revived and was recorded in 1999.

 Central City Opera (in Colorado) presented the North American premiere production of the opera in 2001, starring Joyce Castle as Elizabeth I. The Opera Theatre of Saint Louis mounted the work in 2005, with Christine Brewer as Elizabeth I.

 The Royal Opera House in London presented a performance in June–July 2013 to celebrate both the 60th anniversary of the opera, and the centenary of Britten's birth.
 The performance starred Susan Bullock, Toby Spence, Patricia Bardon and Mark Stone.